getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 # Summary

-This RFC aims to clarify if SDKs should report file I/O on the main thread as errors, not performance issues.
+This RFC aims to clarify if SDKs should report file I/O on the main thread (__FIOMT__) as errors or performance issues.

 # Motivation

 On June 21, 2022, we decided with [DACI](https://www.notion.so/sentry/Performance-Issue-Creation-POC-e521772ebccb482b83b08f4f8a3db2cb) to create performance issues in Ingest.
-While implementing the file I/O on the main thread performance issue for Android, the question arose as to why SDKs don't report file I/O on the main thread as errors.
+While implementing the FIOMT for Android, the question arose as to why SDKs don't report FIOMT.

 # Options Considered

-## Option 1: SDKs report file I/O on the main thread as errors
+## Option 1: SDKs report FIOMT as errors

-SDKs report file I/O on the main thread as errors with a stacktrace.
+SDKs report FIOMT as errors with a stacktrace.

 To clarify the threshold and configuration, an experimental feature phase can help to get feedback.